 It's important that you provide a paper copy of the UBH Patient Rights and Responsibilities statement to any UBH member who asks for one.
-You can download and print the most recent version from the network manual posted on ubhonline (select "clinical resources," then "guidelines/policies").
+You can download and print the most recent version from the UBH Network Manual posted on www.ubhonline.com (select "clinical resources," then "guidelines/policies").
 To request a paper copy of the revised statement, please contact Network Management.